creasoft-dev/fundamenty/README.md

 - Multi-language support
 - Integration with Algolia (autocomplete search box)
 - Google Analytics
-- Edit on GitLab
+- Edit on GitLab / GitHub
 - Generation of `robots.txt` and `sitemap.xml`
+- GitHub Workflow Actions script to deploy on GitHub Pages
-- CI script to deploy on GitLab Pages
+- GitLab-CI script to deploy on GitLab Pages

 The project uses
 - [TailwindCSS](https://tailwindcss.com/)